sampltex/Minesweeper-in-Python/README.md

 - Press left click to reveal a tile.
 - Press right click to place a flag on a tile.
 - Press left and right click on a tile that has the correct amount of flags around it to reveal all tiles around it.
-- Press spacebar to reveal the board.
+- Press spacebar to reveal the board and generate a new one after finishing.
 - Press escape to go back to the menu.

+## Known Bugs

+- Generating a new board may fail, can be fixed by clicking and regenerating.
+- The first click may already be plotted when the game is started.
 ## License

 [MIT](https://choosealicense.com/licenses/mit/)